 The talk by Derick Rethans (known among other things for being the creator of Xdebug) was absolutely fascinating.
 It gave a lot of insights on something that we don’t usually think about: How does the machine actually process our code?

-Derick showed how the compiler parses and translater your code into bytecode (called opcode in PHP) in a very clear and mind-blowing way.
+Derick showed how the compiler parses and translates your code into bytecode (called opcode in PHP) in a very clear and mind-blowing way.
 The talk title was ‘It’s all about the goto’ and my favourite slide of the presentation shows why that is, indeed, the case:

-© 2019 Derick Rethans.
+Slide of Derick Rethans Presentation at PHP Barcelona 2019 © 2019 Derick Rethans.
 Please note that there is a typo in the second snippet; it should be if ( $_ ) { instead of if ( ! $_ ) {

 As you can see, the first snippet is a super-simple for loop.
 The second is that same loop rewritten with goto statements.
 (Note: this is just for explanation purposes.
 If there is a well established principle in programming is that the goto statement is harmful.
 Please never use it)